pypoulp/oiio-python/README.md

 🚧 **Work in Progress**: This project is under active development.
 Contributions and feedback are welcome!

 **Notes**
+ - A Github Action exist to build on Linux aarch64 using QEMU emulation, but it's way too slow and reach timeout.
+Current aarch64 wheels are built locally on a Raspberry Pi 5.

  - I'm not an expert in Conan, CMake, or Cibuildwheel.
 Feedback and suggestions for improvement are highly appreciated.

  - Optimizing the build process to avoid rebuilding LibOpenImageIO for each Python version is a potential area for improvement.